Cheesemaking workshop with David Asher, Nov 12-13, 9am to 4pm. $100

 In 2013, I opened the farm to international farm helpers, by listing on www.helpx.net.
 So far we have hosted twelve people, from France, Japan, Germany, UK, Spain, Holland, and Canada.
-We’ll do it again in 2014, a wonderful way to meet people, show what permaculture can do, and maybe ‘radicalize’ a few young people to ‘be the change they want to see in the world’.
+We did it again in 2014 and 2015, a wonderful way to meet people, show what permaculture can do, and maybe ‘radicalize’ a few young people to ‘be the change they want to see in the world’.

 This is a small farm, a permaculture demonstration site and market garden.
 2008 was my first season, with about 20 vegetables in the ground.
-Now it’s summer 2015, the greenhouses are planted to hot weather crops (tomatoes, eggplant, peppers), and the outside gardens have greens, squashes, peas, herbs and such.
+Now it’s summer 2016, the greenhouses are in fallow, and the outside gardens have been planted, now being harvested in the case of greens and such.
+This summer the drought is making it tough to produce good yields.
 I have heritage Canadian Lineback cattle, Dorset sheep, Muscovy ducks, Embden Geese, Tamworth pigs and several heritage breeds of chickens: Light Sussex, Welsumer and layers and broilers in season.
-I started a beeyard in 2011 that is now producing honey from about 10 hives.
-(That crowd is why I say “we”!)

 Farmer Ian on permaculture, two 5 minute interviews done in 2009 and 2010.